Purpose of SAMP

 - Subscribers will receive regularly issued lists of materials acquired by the project.

 - The borrowing institution will pay transportation and insurance charges on materials borrowed and will reimburse the project for any damage or loss of film that occurs while the film is in the subscriber’s custody.
-The amount of film to be borrowed by any one institution at one time shall be limited to reasonable quantities and loan periods shall be limited to a reasonable time.
-In case of duplicate requests for the same material, the loan period may be limited to insure prompt access for the second institution.
+Materials may be borrowed in accordance with CRL's lending policies.

 - A member of the project shall pay an annual subscription fee.
 The fee shall become due and payable in full on July 1st of the subscription year.
 The subscription year shall run from July 1st of each year to June 30th of the following year.